Oyatsumi/NarutoBrowserMmorpg/README.md

 1) Upload all the files within "src" to the host of your preference.
 	-> You can also create an account here and do it: http://www.freewebhostingarea.com/

-2) Upload the .sql on the database (sql) folder from your phpMyAdmin on the "import" option, then, the database will created and populated.
+2) Upload the .sql on the database (sql) folder from your phpMyAdmin on the "import" option, then, the database will be created and populated.
 	-> Change the database name "databaseName" according to your preferences.